Browse Articles

 SET IDENTITY_INSERT Customer OFF

-Insert Value to Identity field
+Insert Value into Identity field

 SET IDENTITY_INSERT Customer ON